iwarner/CodeBlender-Middleman/source/localizable/docs/infographics.md

 {:toc}

 ## Introduction
-List of the best resources for inforgraphics
+List of the best resources for infographic

 http://monetate.com/infographic/responsive-design-the-next-great-hope-or-all-hype/